Actionable Book Summary: The 33 Strategies of War by Robert Greene

 Every day we encounter things we do not like.
-Things that piss us off: someone cut you off while driving, your spouse didn’t prepare the kid for school on time, your neighbor didn’t wait for you to get in the elevator.
-If we react to everything that happened around us with anger, we’ll lose precious energy.
+Things that piss us off: someone cut you off while driving, your spouse didn’t prepare the kid for school on time, your neighbor didn’t hold the elevator for you… If we react to everything that happened around us with anger, we’ll lose precious energy.

 Often the best course of action is to avoid confrontation.
 Avoid defending your position, at least for now.
 Allow people to win the small victories while you’re preparing your troops for the big fight.

 People usually respond to aggression with aggression.
 Especially man.
 They think that it’s their duty to protect their manhood at all costs.
+But it shouldn’t be like that.
 Be different.
 Be smart.
 Pick your fights wisely and exhaust energy only on the fights worth fighting.

 Learn to think like them: The ability to think like your competitors or like the people around can give you an advantage.
 If you understand how the mind of the person in front of you works, you’ll have the key to control it.
 And not only, but you’ll also get why they’re doing what they’re doing.
 Once you know the why behind the actions, you can manipulate.

 Concentrate your chi: Chinese people believe in the energy called chi.
 According to them, staying idle, doing nothing, is destructive to your chi.
 Unfortunately, these days everything is prompting us to sit back and relax: TV shows, video games, social media.
 However, by keeping yourself occupied, you’re harnessing your power.
 Being and staying busy is going to excite you and keep you pushing.